Do you offer Service Dog Training?

 What do I need to prepare for my session?

 - Completed Behaviour Questionnaire

 - This will be sent to you via email.
 Complete in detail it on your computer and return it via email in advance of your session.
 Do not print, complete by hand or save it as a PDF.
-If you experience technical difficulties please contact the office.
+If you experience technical difficulties contact the office immediately.

 - Prepare extraordinary treats, the smellier/grosser the better!
 Initial sessions will need only “normal” treats such as Rollover brand log.
 For example: dehydrated organ meats, cooked and chopped lean meat from the butcher, or tripe treats

 - NO veggies, fruit, kibble, hard biscuits, etc.

 - Chop treats no larger than the size of a pea (or smaller for tiny dogs)

 - Estimate about 300 pieces

 - Choose treats that will not upset your dog’s stomach

 - Purchase a fanny pack, a treat pouch from the pet store, or a rock climbing chalk pouch, or notify your trainer and one will be available for purchase during in-person sessions.